 - Dr Stephanie Mills (2008 - 2010): Post-doctoral Research Assistant on Royal Society Project Climate and glaciation in Southern Africa at the Last Glacial Maximum.

 - John Groves (2012-2017, Full-Time PhD) Quantifying Three-dimensional Fabric in Tills using X-ray Microcomputed Tomography.
-QMUL Principal’s Studentship, Principal Supervisor.
+QMUL Principal’s Studentship, Lead Supervisor.

 - Astrid Ruiter (2012-17, Full-Time PhD) The 3D architecture and structure of a tectonised glacigenic sequence in the Dogger Bank area of the Southern North Sea.
 Joint QMUL/BGS Studentship.
-Principal Supervisor.
+Lead Supervisor.

 - Jonathan Wheatland (2012-2016, Full-Time PhD) Novel analytical protocols for correlative, multi-scale image analysis of the structure of complex environmental materials.
 EPSRC studentship, Second Supervisor.